pedroelsner/force-regenerate-thumbnails/readme.txt

 Stable tag: trunk
 Tags: force, regenerate thumbnails, thumbnail, thumbnails

-Based in Regenerate Thumbnails, REALLY force the regenerate thumbnail.
+Delete and REALLY force the regenerate thumbnail.

 == Description ==

-* Based in Regenerate Thumbnails.
-All credits and thanks to Viper007Bond
+* Based in plugin: Regenerate Thumbnails - All credits and thanks to Viper007Bond

-Force Regenerate Thumbnails allows you to REALLY regenerate the thumbnails for your image attachments.
+Force Regenerate Thumbnails allows you to delete all old images size and REALLY regenerate the thumbnails for your image attachments.

-You can either regenerate the thumbnails for all image uploads, individual image uploads, or specific multiple image uploads.

 See the [screenshots tab](http://wordpress.org/extend/plugins/force-regenerate-thumbnails/screenshots/) for more details.